Articles

 Hulk Hogan didn’t arrive alone; he brought his former Mega-Maniacs tag team partner and life-long friend, Ed Leslie (best known as Brutus Beefcake), as well as manager Jimmy Hart.
 Hulk and Brutus – or now Brother Bruti – looked out for each other as Hulkamania charted these unknown waters, with Hart in their corner.
 In his first WCW match, Hogan defeated World champion Ric Flair, so a target was on his back from the start.
 At Clash of the Champions XXVIII, Hogan was assaulted by a masked man in a black bodysuit, who injured his knee with a pipe.
 Hogan had to leave for the hospital, but returned in time for the main event against Flair, but lost by count-out.

 Finally, the perpetrator was discovered after Hulk beat Flair in a career match inside a steel cage at Halloween Havoc.
 The masked man attempted another blindside attack, but was thwarted and had his hood removed – it was none other then Brother Bruti, brother!
 In an earlier development, Dave Sullivan – the dimwitted and dyslexic brother of the more vicious Kevin Sullivan – became a Hulkamaniac.
-This enraged Kevin, and in possibly one of the biggest overreactions ever seen, decided then and there that Hulkamania had to die, and persuaded Bruti to turn on his friend of many years.
+This enraged Kevin, and in possibly one of the biggest overreactions ever, decided then and there that Hulkamania had to die, and persuaded Bruti to turn on his friend of many years.
 On commentary, Bobby Heenan stated that Bruti had “butchered his friendship (with Hogan),” and thus, the name stuck – The Butcher (at least for now).

 Sullivan acquired another ally in his bid to end Hulkamania in the form of Avalanche, the former Earthquake, one of Hogan’s most memorable rivals from the WWF days.
-Together, this trio was known as ‘The Three Faces of Fear.’
+Together, this trio was known as “The Three Faces of Fear.”

 To ward off this terrible trio, Hulk enlisted some new buddies (apart from Dave Sullivan of course) – Sting and Randy Savage.
-With this increased firepower, the faces (not the babies) capitulated.
+With this increased firepower, the Faces (not the babies) capitulated.
 At Starrcade in December 1994, Hogan defeated The Butcher in the main event.
 In the new year, Kevin turned on his stablemates, and Sullivan beat The Butcher – billed as The Man With No Name – at Slamboree 1995.

 Right after the bout, a beastly-looking man appeared on the video screen, and beckoned Sullivan to him.
-This was ‘The Master,’ the legendary King Curtis Iaukea.
-Cast as the ‘father’ of Sullivan, he bestowed on Kevin the name of ‘The Taskmaster,’ and in a vignette – also shot among many others at MGM Studios – The Dungeon of Doom was born.
-Former Three Faces of Fear pals Avalanche was rebranded as ‘The Shark’ – most likely to avoid a lawsuit with the WWF – and Brother Bruti/Butcher/Man With No Name was repackaged as The Zodiac.
-‘The Ugandan Giant,’ Kamala, and Meng – who had previously been Col Robert Parker’s bodyguard – were also foundation members of the group.
+This was “The Master,” the legendary King Curtis Iaukea.
+Cast as the “father” of Sullivan, he bestowed on Kevin the name of “The Taskmaster,” and in a vignette – also shot among many others at MGM Studios – The Dungeon of Doom was born.
+Former Three Faces of Fear pals Avalanche was rebranded as “The Shark” – most likely to avoid a lawsuit with the WWF – and Brother Bruti/Butcher/Man With No Name was repackaged as “The Zodiac.”
+“The Ugandan Giant” Kamala, and Meng – who had previously been Col Robert Parker’s bodyguard – were also foundation members of the group.

 If battling Ric Flair and the Dungeon of Doom were not enough, Hulk also had to contend with the monstrous Big Van Vader.
 A former World champion himself, Vader wanted the title back around his waist.
-However, Hogan showed his power by getting up after taking a powerbomb from ‘The Mastodon,’ the very same powerbomb that had broken a man’s back!
+However, Hogan showed his power by getting up after taking a powerbomb from “The Mastodon,” the very same powerbomb that had broken a man’s back!

 Vader was courted by The Dungeon of Doom leading up to Bash at the Beach, where he would battle Hogan in a steel cage.
-In the aforementioned Halloween Havoc match, Flair had lost to Hogan and had to ‘retire.’
+In the aforementioned Halloween Havoc match, Flair had lost to Hogan and had to “retire.”
 (At time of writing in early 2023, Flair is still pitching for a final, final match).
-‘The Nature Boy’ became unhinged, so despite their past history, decided to ‘manage’ Vader.
-However, Hogan managed to beat Vader at the Bash and retain the championship.
+“The Nature Boy” became unhinged, so despite their past history, decided to manage Vader.
+Hogan managed to beat Vader at the Bash and retain the championship.

 If Vader couldn’t end Hogan, who could?
 The Master thought he knew, and had a prophesy that only a giant could get the job done.
 The man who would become The Giant made a brief appearance at Slamboree 1995, and then attacked “The Hulkster” in The Dungeon’s ‘lair.’
 The story of The Giant – at least initially as it was soon dropped – was that he was the son of the late Andre the Giant, whom Hogan had famously squared off with at Wrestlemania 3.